ClueQuest: Revenge of the Sheep

+IAMAI is the most recent escape room at clueQuest, launched in November 2025, and features MM7 as the protagonist.
+Players must repair damage to MM7 and then find the origin of and then defeat an evil AI.

 Glitch Hunters

 Glitch Hunters is clueQuest's first permanent outdoor puzzle game, based around the idea that the world around you is not what it seems to be.
 Players must make contact with a fictional informant and work together to stop Professor Blacksheep.

 This game is played using mobile phones to access an online gaming system, which leads players on a trail across the City of London.
 The puzzles are mostly solved by comparing digital clues with their physical surroundings.

 Print+Cut+Escape Games

 clueQuest's Print+Cut+Escape games were first developed in 2020 in response to the COVID-19 pandemic.
 They combine an online interface with printed paper pieces.
 There are currently ten of these games available to be played, all of which feature at least one of the main cast of clueQuest characters.

 Stolen IQ, Alpha Brain System, and Humanity 2.0 are the first three Print+Cut+Escape games clueQuest created, forming a trilogy.
 They tell the story of Lisa Hammerschmidt's attempt to take down Professor Blacksheep.

 Survival Escape Training is presented as a training course for agents who need to deal with supernatural creatures, such as vampires and zombies.
 The contents of the game are not entirely canonical to the clueQuest universe, as it indicates that one of the main clueQuest characters is a vampire.

 timeQuest is a game aimed at younger players, and features a new set of villains, the Earlybirds.
 The Earlybirds also make a cameo in the Christmas game, Falling Star.

 Mechanics of the Heart and Codename DAD are both structured around assisting an aspiring agent: the robot MM7.
 In the former, the robot needs to learn about human emotions, and in the latter they need to go undercover as a DAD'O'TRON 2000.

 Operation E.G.G. also features MM7 as a main character.
 In this game, they are presented as the player's partner in a training exercise.
 Operation E.G.G. was originally released at Easter time in 2021, and contains many egg related jokes.

 Prison of Memories Part 1 explores the backstory of clueQuest and its central characters.
 It contains direct links to the story of cQ:Origenes, the most recent escape room to open at the Kings Cross location.

 Falling Star is a Christmas-themed game that was originally released with more advanced graphical interfaces than the other Print+Cut+Escape games.
 However, the new interfaces proved to be unreliable, and so it was re-made using the original system.